-Course allows exploration of a research interest in the area of expertise of a member of the biology faculty.
+Course allows individualized exploration of a research interest in the area of expertise of a member of the biology faculty.
 Nature of participation varies from learning new techniques to collaborative research with the faculty mentor and advanced students.
-Course provides hands-on experience in literature search, data collection, and synthesis of results in a final paper and oral presentation.
+Course provides handson experience in literature search, data collection, data management, data analysis, and data presentation.
 May be repeated for credit.